David Eaglin

-David S. Eaglin is a United States Air Force brigadier general who serves as the deputy commander of the Seventh Air Force.
+David S. Eaglin is a United States Air Force major general who serves as the deputy commander of the Seventh Air Force.
 Previously, he was the vice director of operations of the North American Aerospace Defense Command.

 In February 2021, he was assigned to take command of the 18th Wing, replacing Joel Carey.

+In July 2024, he was nominated for promotion to major general.